altocodenl/TODIS/readme.md

 reactivity comes here. @ is reactive, when the references change, things are re-run. internally this is implemented as a loop over subscribers.

 reactivity is no mere gimmick, there's something deeper: autopoiesis. when our perception changes, everything that that perception is based upon also changes in ourselves.

+no separateness between user and system. shell, unidirectional data flow. there are sources of change, we distinguish them only in the data they bring. and then we express those changes with the constraints we already set up. and those changes can also change the constraints themselves.

 Identity is tackled here, because this is where you can have an entrypoint for humans.
 Identity as data.